Terreii/use-pouchdb/docs/api/use-all-docs.md

   - `loading` - It is loading the documents.
 Or it is loading the updated version of them.
   - `done` - The documents are loaded, and no update is being loaded.
   - `error` - There was an error with fetching the documents.
 Look into the `error` field.
 - `loading: boolean` - It is loading.
 The state is `loading`.
-This is just a shorthand.
+This is only a shorthand.
 - `error: PouchDB.Error | null` - If there was an error, then this field will contain the error.
 The error is reset to `null` once a fetch was successful.